Accent Walls

 During

 With the battens set on both sides of the hallway, the full pattern comes into focus.
-Looking down the corridor in this during shot, you can already see how the paneling works with the arched openings — the vertical lines draw your eye toward the front door while the arches punctuate the rhythm.
-The top of the panel treatment was designed to sit just below the tray ceiling detail, keeping a clear visual separation between the millwork and the ceiling plane above.
+Look down the corridor in this during shot and you can already see the paneling working with the arches.
+The vertical lines pull your eye toward the front door while the arches punctuate the rhythm.
+We designed the top of the panel treatment to sit just below the tray ceiling detail, keeping a clear visual break between the millwork and the ceiling plane above.

 During: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL